HitKeep vs GoatCounter: Analytics for Teams That Outgrow Counters

 Section titled “Where GoatCounter Is Better”1.
 No-JavaScript tracking

 Section titled “1.
 No-JavaScript tracking”GoatCounter can track visits using a 1x1 pixel or server-side counting, with no JavaScript at all.
-HitKeep also supports server-side tracking via its HTTP ingest API (POST /ingest for pageviews, POST /ingest/event for custom events), but the default integration path is a 2KB JavaScript snippet.
+HitKeep also supports server-side tracking via its HTTP ingest API (POST /ingest for pageviews, POST /ingest/event for custom events), but the default integration path is a browser JavaScript snippet.

-GoatCounter’s no-JS options are more polished for this use case — the pixel approach works out of the box, and server-side counting is a documented first-class feature.
+GoatCounter’s no-JS options are more polished for this use case: the pixel approach works out of the box, and server-side counting is a documented first-class feature.
 With HitKeep, server-side tracking is possible but requires you to manage session IDs and provide the Origin header yourself.

 2. Maximum simplicity for personal sites